ebzzry/ebzzry.github.io/src/en/verb-tenses.md

 ### <a name="pastprogressive">Past progressive</a>

 The past progressive tense shows an action that was happening in the past, when another action happened.
-The hint here is that an action was occuring, together with another action.
+The hint here is that an action was occurring, together with another action.

 > Maria __was creating__ a beautiful painting, when Juan arrived from school.